Astra Schedule Access

 For each semester, department and college event planners must submit classroom requests for any course sections that are to be assigned to a centrally-scheduled classroom.
 To request a main campus centrally-scheduled classroom for a course section, please contact firstname.lastname@example.org.
 For any medical campus centrally-scheduled classroom requests for course sections, please contact Angel Schumacher.
 Specific instructions detailing this process are also sent to all department/college event planners for each semester’s course scheduling window.

 How to Add Course Section Notes

-Dates and times of common hour exams and all other course notes that should appear in the online course catalog schedule should be sent to Ryan Sallee.
-Notes should be submitted in an Excel spreadsheet, a Word document, via email, or by completing and faxing the Special Notes Request Form.
+Dates and times of common hour exams and all other course notes that should appear in the online course catalog schedule should be sent to email@example.com.
+Notes should be submitted via email in an Excel spreadsheet or a Word document.
 Please consider the following when submitting your course section notes:

 - Because course notes do not roll from semester to semester, it is important that each department submit all notes that they wish to appear for every course/section in the online course catalog.

 - Be aware that notes do not enforce registration restrictions -- they merely serve as reminders to students about the restrictions associated with a course and any booking rules that may be in place for that course/section.
-Any questions regarding the notes section of the online course catalog should be directed to David Timoney.
+Any questions regarding the notes section of the online course catalog should be directed to Nathan Congleton.